Ema-Ans/FitnessApp/README.md

+# Dictatalk:
-# Dictatalk - a real-time caption app using Microsoft azure and powerapp.
+  a real-time caption app using Microsoft azure and power app made for the Microsoft hackathon.
+Won 2nd place.